AlexProdan78/python-training-dec2022/exercises/day2.md

     Define a variable called `speed` and assign an integer value to it.
     After running the program once, change its value and notice the changed output.

-1. Write a Python program which iterates the integers from 1 to 50.
+1. Write a Python program which iterates the integers from 1 to 50 and prints their value.
  For multiples of three print `"Fizz"` instead of the number and for the multiples of five print `"Buzz"`.
 For numbers which are multiples of both three and five print `"FizzBuzz"`.
 If the number 30 is encountered, break the loop.

+  Output example: `1 2 Fizz 4 Buzz [...]
+13 14 FizzBuzz 16 [...]`

 ### `try` statement exercises